hwipl/blog/drafts/vpn_with_wireguard_and_ansible/README.md

-First, the client copies the configuration files to `/etc/wireguard/site1-wg0.conf` and `/etc/wireguard/site2-wg0.conf` and copies its private key to `/etc/wireguard/wg0.key`.
+First, the client copies the configuration files to `/etc/wireguard/site1-wg0.conf` and `/etc/wireguard/site2-wg0.conf` and copies the respective private key to `/etc/wireguard/site1-wg0.key` or `/etc/wireguard/site2-wg0.key`.
 Then, the client can use the tool `wg-quick` to connect to the VPN and disconnect with the following commands for Site 1:

 ```console
 $ # connect to the VPN in Site 1